sumitchaskar7000/Cotton-Disease-Prediction-Using-Machine-Learning/README.md

 5. Start the Node.js server.
 6. Set up communication between Node.js and Flask using `axios`.
 7. Start the Flask server for the machine learning model.

-This keeps it under 10 steps, focusing on the core installation and connection tasks.